Your options explained

-If you're already a Peabody or CBHA resident
+If you're already a Peabody, CBHA or Gallions resident

 We have a limited number of properties available to Peabody or CBHA residents who wish to transfer to another home within Peabody or CBHA.
 As demand is so high, we can only transfer those residents who fall into our priority criteria.
 These are listed below (those included in banding A1, A2 and A3 are assessed by a Priority Move Panel).